IAmWangari/SQL_Retail_Metrics/README.md

 LIMIT 5;
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased items from each category**:
 ```sql
 SELECT category,
 	   COUNT(DISTINCT customer_id)